tanner06104/trading-notes/notes.md

 - Note 52: I am really profitable
 - Note 53: When I started years ago it is really difficult
 - Note 54: I felt like this is not for me
+- Note 55: but, I'm always thinking the reason why I started it